siifux/developer.swedbankpay.com/payments/trustly/redirect.md

   `paymentID` generated in the first step, to receive the state of the transaction.

-### General

-{% include alert.html type="success" icon="link" body="
-**Defining CallbackURL**: When implementing a scenario, it is strongly recommended to set a [CallbackURL][callback-url] in the `POST` request.
-If `callbackURL` is set, Swedbank Pay will send a postback request to this URL when the consumer has fulfilled the payment.
-You need to do a `GET` request, containing the `paymentID` generated in the first step, to receive the state of the transaction." %}

 ## Purchase

 To create a Trustly payment, you perform an HTTP `POST` against the